-Credit risk is limited for residential mortgages as 55% (2013 - 45%) of the residential mortgages are insured to a maximum of 95% by mortgage insurance companies.
+Credit risk is limited for residential mortgages as 61% (2014 - 55%) of the residential mortgages are insured to a maximum of 95% by mortgage insurance companies.
 Alterna Savings monitors the concentration risk from commercial loans by setting maximum exposure limits for total loan balances for each industry.
 The carrying amount of financial assets recorded in the consolidated financial statements excluding the amount of the insured mortgages, net of impairment losses, represents Alterna Savings' maximum exposure to credit risk without taking account of the value of any collateral obtained.
-The maximum exposure to credit risk at Alterna Savings was \$1,739,000 at December 31, 2014 (2013 - \$1,646,970,000).
+The maximum exposure to credit risk at Alterna Savings was \$1,792,000,000 as at December 31, 2015 (2014 - \$1,739,000,000).

 Alterna Savings mitigates counterparty credit risk of investments and derivatives by aggregating counterparty exposure for each issuer and adhering to the quality guidelines as noted in its Investment/Derivative policy.
-Investments other than liquidity reserve investments and shares held as a condition of membership with Central 1 Credit Union are diversified by limiting investments in any one issuer to a maximum of 25% of the total portfolio or an authorized limit.
+Investments other than those issued by the Government of Canada and its Crown Corporations as well as liquidity reserve investments and shares held as a condition of membership with Central 1 Credit Union are diversified by limiting investments in any one issuer to a maximum of 25% of the total portfolio or an authorized limit.

-For investments and derivatives, risk is measured by reviewing exposure to individual counterparties to ensure total fair value of investments and derivatives are within the policy limit by issuer weightings and by dollar amount.
+For investments and derivatives, risk is measured by reviewing exposure to individual counterparties to ensure total fair value of investments and derivatives are within the policy limit.
 This also mitigates concentration risk in the portfolio.
 The quality of the counterparties is assessed through two published credit rating agencies, DBRS and S&P, as indicated above.

-Alterna Savings does not have any significant credit risk exposure to any single counterparty or any group of counterparties by establishing prudent limits b) MARKET RISK
+Alterna Savings does not have any significant credit risk exposure to any single counterparty or any group of counterparties by establishing prudent limits.

+b) MARKET RISK